Join the Workshop General Awareness Quantum Computing

 After registration, we will confirm your booking and contact you about payment information (typically by invoice).

-After the workshop, there will be some time to socialize with the teachers and other participants while enjoying a snacks and a drink.
+After the workshop, there will be some time to socialise with the teachers and other participants while enjoying a snacks and a drink.

 Book an in-house workshop, or sign up for one our regular open sessions